rohitmusti/rohitmusti.github.io/blog/debate-vs-collaboration.md

 A join table felt like a more natural and durable model.
-But when I raised these points, my teammate pushed back — they believed the GIN index would mitigate the performance concern and that the simplicity was worth it.
+But when I raised these points, my teammate pushed back, they believed the GIN index would mitigate the performance concern and that the simplicity was worth it.

 ## The Turning Point